Etto48/MokaccinoCPP/README.md

 #### Disconnection

 If a peer you are connected with sends you `DISCONNECT [reason]` you must consider it disconnected and stop sending messages to it, the reason can be omitted

+### Ping

+You can ping another peer you are connected with using `PING <number>`, where number can be any number that is representable in 16b, the other peer must respond with `PONG <number>` with the same number of the ping message

 ### Text messages